-DOE has conducted an exhaustive study of the economic impacts of U.S. LNG exports through its LNG Export Study.
-It has developed a working model through which to analyze updated EIA data and continually assess the public interest, which it has applied in recent orders.
+DOE has conducted an exhaustive study of the cumulative economic impact of LNG exports on the U.S. public interest through its LNG Export Study.
+It has developed a working model through which to analyze updated EIA data and monitor the U.S. public interest, which it has applied in recent orders.
 And, DOE is complying with its obligations under NEPA.